AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/pr-review-and-merge/respond-to-review.md

-## Responding to review comments
+## Making additional code changes in response to comments

-In some cases a reviewer will request you make changes without providing in-line suggestions.
+In some cases a reviewer will request you make changes to the code without providing in-line suggestions.
 When this happens, you will need to make the code changes locally.
 If you committed suggestions directly on GitHub before working on additional changes, be sure to sync your local branch with changes made on GitHub before changing any local code.